 There are two kinds of encryption: symmetric encryption and asymmetric encryption, also known as public key encryption.
 In symmetric encryption, both sides of a conversation use the same key for turning plaintext into ciphertext and vice versa.

 In asymmetric or public key encryption, the two sides of the conversation each use a different key.
 One key is called the public key, and one key is called the private key – thusly named because one of the parties keeps it secret and never shares it with anyone.
 When plaintext is encrypted with the public key, only the private key can decrypt it, not the public key.
-It works the other way, too: When plaintext is encrypted with the private key, only the public key can decrypt it.

 SSL (or TLS, as it is called today), is an encryption protocol used to keep Internet communications secure, and a website that is served over HTTPS instead of HTTP uses this kind of encryption.
 In TLS/SSL, a website or web application will have both a public key and a private key.
 The public key is shared publicly in the website's SSL certificate for anyone to see.
 The private key is installed on the origin server and never shared.